The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Avoid taking any other vitamin or mineral supplements that contain calcium or vitamin D without first talking to your doctor.

-What should I tell my healthcare provider before taking O-Cal-D (calcium and vitamin D combination)?
+What should I discuss with my healthcare provider before taking O-Cal-D (calcium and vitamin D combination)?

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have: